This beginners guide to Orlando theme parks will help you decide which Florida theme parks to visit during your Orlando family vacation.

 - What Countries Are in Epcot World Showcase Pavilions

 Disney’s Hollywood Studios

-Disney’s Hollywood Studios is seeing the most change lately.
-They have recently opened Star Wars: Galaxy’s Edge which offers an immersive Star Wars Land.
-Children can also participate in the becoming a Jedi at the Jedi Training Academy.
+Disney’s Hollywood Studios is a fun park with themed lands.
+They have recently opened Star Wars: Galaxy’s Edge which offers an immersive Star Wars Land where guests can ride Star Wars attractions and meet Star Wars characters.